End-to-end Surface Optimization for Light Control: Related Work

-\paraheading{Inverse surface design for light control} Optics design aims to shape optical components to create specific visual effects under given lighting conditions.
+Optics design aims to shape optical components to create specific visual effects under given lighting conditions.
 Lenses, in particular, have been designed for various applications, such as vehicle headlamps \cite{zhu2013optical}, LCD backlights \cite{zhu2019compact}, and projectors \cite{zhao2013integral, damberg2016high}.
 For example, to achieve varied illumination in industrial settings, \citet{ding2008freeform} devised a lens that transforms LED light sources into rectangular illumination with better uniformity, while the lens developed by \citet{chen2012freeform} can alter it to parallel light.

 Apart from lens design for daily usage, another line of work determines the geometry of lens surface that can form a particular caustic image through reflection or refraction.
 One of the earliest works is~\cite{finckh2010geometry}, which determines the surface geometry from caustics using the simultaneous perturbation stochastic approximation optimization algorithm that is computationally demanding. \citet{papas2011goal} employ the EM algorithm instead to optimize micro-surfaces that distribute light onto Gaussian kernels representing the target image.
 However, their results can suffer from artifacts due to discretization and have difficulties handling low-intensity areas.
 Other researchers have simplified this problem using different techniques.
 Some construct the Monge-Ampère equation based on local energy conservation~\cite{wu2013mathematical}, whereas others represent the lens by integrating a normal field~\cite{kiser2013architectural} or formulating it as a Poisson reconstruction problem~\cite{yue2014poisson}.
 All approaches assume the lens shape as a continuous and smooth surface, significantly reducing the artifacts and improving image quality. \citet{schwartzburg2014high} further addressed the problem of generating high-contrast images which cannot be achieved through globally smooth surfaces.
 By utilizing optimal transport, they establish a non-bijective mapping between the incident light field and the target distribution, which is used to compute the surface normals and recover the lens shape.
 Their approach can produce entirely black regions, which was impossible with previous methods. \citet{Damberg:15} revisited this challenge from the perspective of phase-only spatial light modulation, treating the spatial phase modulator as a freeform lens and developing an efficient optimization algorithm. \citet{meyron2018light} developed a parameter-free algorithm for caustic design.
 They utilize visibility diagrams to find a solution for optimal transport, which balances the distribution of light intensity with energy conservation.
 By intersecting a 3D Power diagram with planar or spherical domains, their method can directly obtain the surface shape.